WebDeveloper970903/leetcode/JU.md

  > question

-    Reverse number if revrese result is longer than 32 bit return zero.
+    Reverse number and if revrese result is longer than 32 bit return zero.

  > solusion